zhiroul2/finalproject/feedback/final_project_feedback.md

 		- same functionality tested twice with same context/scope.
 (RoadNetwork addEdge tests)
 		- shortestPath tests small, edge cases but no large tests,.
 		- SCC small tests, edge cases, but no large tests.
-- README:
+- README: 90%
 	- [x] Describes the physical location of all major deliverables
 		-  Written report, video, code, output, input and test locations present
 	- [ ] Instructions on building and running executable, testing suite
-		- Instructions present, but convoluted and not clear.
+		- Instructions present, but  not clear.
 	- [ ] How to define input, output data,
 		- Missing
 	- [x] A general description of tests.
-- Written Report :
+- Written Report :  90%
 	- [ ] Contains some summary of some part of the full scale run for each algorithm
 		- Summary of algorithms exist but do not contain any information about the full scale run and its results.
 		- Dijkstra Complexity is not accurate.